Dek siw

 Dek siw (Thai language: เด็กซิ่ว) means "fossil student" and refers to Thai students who have graduated from high school but not yet entered a university.
 Dek siw spend a year (or more) studying at home or at cram school hoping to do better on GAT-PAT, O-Net and the central examinations for a better chance to gain admittance a top university.

 In Thai, Dek is defined as "a child" or someone younger.
 In this context, "Dek" refers to students.
 The word ‘Siw’ comes from the word ‘fossils’ in the English language.
 For this situation, ‘Siw’ means to have skipped a year or transferred to another university after a year.
 Although Dek Siw is a noun, it can be used as a verb by reducing it to ‘Siw.’

 Description

 Dek Siw can also specifically mean a student who transfers from one university to be a freshman at another university again.
 Students can choose to ‘siw’ for a variety of reasons.
 Primarily, there are a few main cases.
 The first is that they aren't satisfied with what they have learned from the faculty or the institution.
 Another issue is that the students are not able to enroll in the university that they expect, so they are forced to enroll in another university that is less preferred.
 In addition, issues with one's mental and physical health, finances, or relationships with others in society.

-Due to their previous experiences at their former university, Dek Siw is renowned for being excellent students in their first year.
-It will depend on each Dek Siw's capacity to overcome their embedded patterns in the following years.
-There is no restriction on how frequently you can "siw."
+Because of their prior university experience, Dek Siw students are known to excel in their first year.
+Their performance in subsequent years will depend on their ability to move beyond established patterns.
+There is no limit to how often one can "siw."